dragoncoder047/blog/markdown/pickle_pattern.md

 ## More powerful pattern matching

 I found Bob Nystrom's [Magpie] programming language a while ago and had a look at it.
 It didn't dawn on me the expressive power of Magpie's pattern matching until I took a closer look at their implementation explained in Bob's blog.
-In Magpie, the methods aren't ever attached to the objects they operate on -- while if you write `:::magpie "foo" length` it might look like you're calling a method attached to the string object, no, you're just calling a global method `:::magpie def (self is String) length`.
+In Magpie, the methods aren't ever attached to the objects they operate on: although if you write `:::magpie "foo" length` it might look like you're calling a method attached to the string object, you're actually just calling a global method `:::magpie def (self is String) length`.
 Magpie pattern-matches the string argument and the `length` name and finds a method defined for it.

 [Magpie]: https://magpie-lang.org/